-From 2003 to 2018, the Cassini Imaging Science Subsystem Ops team (ISSOPS) was located at SSI’s Headquarters Office.
-ISSOPS was the center for uplink and downlink operations for the imaging science experiment on the Cassini-Huygens mission to Saturn.
-All images produced by the two powerful telescopic cameras onboard the Cassini spacecraft (the Imaging Science Subsystem) made their way across more than a billion and a half kilometers (1 billion miles) of space to be archived in databases at ISSOPS and made available to imaging team members across the globe.
+From 2003 to 2018, the Cassini Imaging Central Laboratory for Operations (CICLOPS) was located at SSI’s Headquarters in Boulder.
+CICLOPS was the center for uplink and downlink operations for the imaging science investigation on the Cassini mission to Saturn.
+All images produced by the two telescopic cameras onboard the Cassini spacecraft (the Imaging Science Subsystem) made their way across more than a billion and a half kilometers (1 billion miles) of space to be archived, tagged, and indexed in databases at CICLOPS.

-Images taken by Cassini were also selected for release to the public at ISSOPS.
-Chosen images and movie sequences were processed to ensure quality, including the best possible color.
-The final products were posted to the ISSOPS website (http://ciclops.org) for distribution to the waiting world.
-Also posted on the ISSOPS site were imaging news stories, mission events, public discussions, Saturn-inspired artwork, the 'Captain's Log', written by imaging team leader and ISSOPS director Dr. Carolyn Porco, and more.
+Images taken by Cassini were also selected and captioned for release to the public by the CICLOPS team.
+Chosen images and movie sequences were processed to ensure quality, including the best possible true color.
+The final products were posted to the CICLOPS website for distribution to the waiting world.
+Also posted on the site were imaging news stories, mission events, public discussions, Saturn-inspired artwork, the much beloved 'Captain's Log' written by imaging team leader and CICLOPS director Dr. Carolyn Porco, and more.

-SSI is proud of the hard work and amazing discoveries made by the Cassini ISSOPS team, scientists, and engineers.
+SSI is proud of the hard work and amazing discoveries made by the Cassini CICLOPS team, scientists, and engineers.

 CICLOPS Team